 Qualify

 Individuals who, as sole proprietors, partners, corporate officers, or branch office managers, are engaged actively in the real estate profession, including buying, selling, exchanging, renting or leasing, managing, appraising for others for compensation, counseling, building, developing or subdividing real estate, and who maintain or are associated with an established real estate office in the Commonwealth of Massachusetts or a state contiguous thereto.
-All persons who are partners in a partnership, or all officers in a corporation who are actively engaged in the real estate profession within the state or a state contiguous thereto shall qualify for REALTOR® Membership only, and each is required to hold REALTOR® Membership (except as provided in the following paragraph) in an Association of REALTORS® within the state or a state contiguous thereto unless otherwise qualified for Institute Affiliate Membership as described in Article IV, Section 1 (2).
+All persons who are partners in a partnership, or all officers in a corporation who are actively engaged in the real estate profession within the state or a state contiguous thereto shall qualify for REALTOR® Membership only, and each is required to hold REALTOR® Membership (except as provided in the following paragraph) in an Association of REALTORS® within the state or a state contiguous thereto unless otherwise qualified for Institute Affiliate Membership as described in these Bylaws.

-In the case of a real estate firm, partnership, or corporation, whose business activity is substantially all commercial, only those principals actively engaged in the real estate business in connection with the same office, or any other offices within the jurisdiction of the CCIAOR in which one of the firm’s principals holds REALTOR® Membership, shall be required to hold REALTOR® Membership unless otherwise qualified for Institute Affiliate Membership as described in Article IV, Section 1 (2).
+In the case of a real estate firm, partnership, or corporation, whose business activity is substantially all commercial, only those principals actively engaged in the real estate business in connection with the same office, or any other offices within the jurisdiction of the CCIAOR in which one of the firm’s principals holds REALTOR® Membership, shall be required to hold REALTOR® Membership unless otherwise qualified for Institute Affiliate Membership as described in these Bylaws.

 Other Real Estate Professions

-Individuals who are engaged in the real estate profession other than as sole proprietors, partners, corporate officers, trustees or branch office managers and are associated with a REALTOR® Member and meet the qualifications set out in ARTICLE V.
+Individuals who are engaged in the real estate profession other than as sole proprietors, partners, corporate officers, trustees or branch office managers and are associated with a REALTOR® Member and meet the qualifications set out in these Bylaws.

 Franchise REALTOR® Membership